bark-community/bark-token-old/README.md

 For detailed documentation, architecture, and how the BARK Token Program works, refer to the [BARK Token Program Documentation](./docs/BARK_TOKEN_DOCUMENTATION.md).

-Certainly!
-Here's an expanded version of your ToDo list with additional details and steps:

 ## ToDo List:

 1. **Configuration Module:**